 Alan Morinis is the founding director of The Mussar Institute, and the author of the books Climbing Jacob's Ladder and Everyday Holiness: The Jewish Spiritual Path of Mussar as well as an RJ magazine article about Musar, "Practice, Practice, Practice," and an accompanying Musar study guide.
-He was interviewed by RJ editor Aron Hirt-Manheimer.
+He was interviewed by then RJ editor Aron Hirt-Manheimer.

 Is there truly a "Jewish perspective" on happiness?

 Yes, Judaism teaches us that true happiness cannot be found in the material realm.
-So long as a person believes that happiness depends upon the acquisition of things or sensory experiences, he/she will spend most of his/her time in pursuit of only fleeting satisfactions, after which the focus quickly turns to the next meal, the next deal, the next car, or the next sexual encounter.
+So long as a person believes that happiness depends upon the acquisition of things or sensory experiences, they will spend most of their time in pursuit of only fleeting satisfactions, after which the focus quickly turns to the next meal, the next deal, the next car, or the next sexual encounter.
 In quantitative terms, a human being may be lucky to experience pleasure 5% of the time-having spent the remaining 95% of the time on the chase.

 A Wall Street Journal article points to happiness as emanating from life choices that confer long-term fulfillment, such as raising children or going to medical school.

 I don't think that the distinction of long-run versus short-run endeavors is a determining factor in personal happiness.
 The Wall Street Journal writer might have been categorizing what could be considered "meaningful" pursuits-but even those, I believe, do not constitute the path to human fulfillment.